swlaschin/fsharpforfunandprofit.com/_posts/2019-12-20-against-railway-oriented-programming.md

 I still think it's a good analogy, but I do think it is [often used thoughtlessly](https://twitter.com/scottwlaschin/status/997009818329198592), especially if it's a shiny new technique that you've just added to your toolbox.

 So, in this post, I'm going to lay out reasons why you *shouldn't* use Railway-Oriented Programming!
 Or to be more precise, why you shouldn't use the `Result` type everywhere (because ROP is just the plumbing that is used to connect `Result`-returning functions).
-The [Microsoft page on error management](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#error-management) also has good advice.
+The [Microsoft page on error management](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#error-management) also has good advice, as does [this blog post](https://eiriktsarpalis.wordpress.com/2017/02/19/youre-better-off-using-exceptions/).

 ## #1 -- Don't use Result if you need diagnostics